hellowhirl/mastering-git/README.md

 2 types of merges:

-- Fast-forward merges: if branches have not diverged and there is a direct linear path then git just brings Master pointer forward
+- Fast-forward merges: if branches have not diverged and there is a direct linear path then git just brings Master pointer forward to the latest commit of the branch that is ahead
+  - When the merge operation is complete then the pointer is removed for the branch that we merged into the main branch
-- 3-way merges: when branches diverge git needs to reference 3 commit points (common ancestor, Master tip, new branch tip) creating new Merge Commit
+- 3-way merges: when branches diverge Git needs to reference 3 commit points: common ancestor, tip of Master, tip of new branch
+  - based on these points GIt will figure out a way to combine all the changes and will create a new Merge Commit